Aquia Creek sandstone: History

-A quarry was established at Wigginton's Island on Aquia Creek by George Brent after 1694, which provided light-colored stone for decorative trim on manor houses, churches, and gravestones in northern Virginia.
-It was used at George Mason's Gunston Hall, as well as for steps and walkways at George Washington's Mount Vernon, and at Christ Church in Alexandria, Virginia, Mount Airy in Richmond County, Virginia, and Aquia Church, among other places noted below.
+A quarry was established at Wigginton's Island on Aquia Creek by George Brent after 1694, which provided light-colored stone for decorative trim on manor houses, churches, and gravestones in Northern Virginia.
+It was used at Gunston Hall at George Mason University, Mount Vernon, Christ Church in Alexandria, Virginia, Mount Airy in Richmond County, Virginia, and Aquia Church, and other locations.

-George Washington selected Aquia sandstone as the primary material in Washington, D.C. government buildings.
+George Washington selected Aquia sandstone as the primary material in Washington, D.C. federal government buildings.
 Acting on the government's behalf, Pierre Charles L'Enfant purchased the Wigginton's Island quarry in 1791 as he laid out and designed the Federal City, so the quarry then became known as Government Island.
 Architect James Hoban used stone from the quarry for the President's House and the Capitol.
 The stone was taken on rafts down Aquia Creek to the Potomac River, where it was poled upstream to the new federal city, then dressed into smaller blocks on the riverbank, then transported by wagon inland, where stonemasons (first supervised by Collen Williamson and then master masons imported from Scotland) finished it at Lafayette Square and installed as facing on the new government buildings.
 It was also used for the earliest portions of the Treasury Building, and at the Patent Office (now the National Portrait Gallery and the Smithsonian's National Museum of American Art).

-British troops burned the Capitol and the President's House during the War of 1812, which cracked and pitted the sandstone and required extensive repairs supervised by James McIntosh, one of the master masons imported from Edinburgh during the initial construction.
+British troops burned the U.S. Capitol and the President's House in 1814 during the War of 1812, which cracked and pitted the sandstone and required extensive repairs supervised by James McIntosh, one of the master masons imported from Edinburgh during the initial construction.
 Both buildings were whitewashed and later painted to hide damage and protect the softer stone from erosion and weathering.
 Use of the stone for exterior use declined as its shortcomings became apparent, and the lightest colored stone was depleted.
 One of the last major uses of the material was at the U.S. Capitol gatehouses and gateposts, designed by Charles Bulfinch about 1827.
 Moved to a new location along Constitution Avenue near the White House, the gatehouses deteriorated to the point that they had to be rebuilt in 1938.

-Interior work fared better.
-Benjamin Latrobe designed sandstone columns crowned with American-themed corncobs and tobacco leaves, termed by Latrobe the "American Orders" for the Supreme Court vestibule in the Capitol, which survive in good condition.
+Benjamin Latrobe designed sandstone columns crowned with American-themed corn cobs and tobacco leaves, termed by Latrobe the "American Orders" for the Supreme Court vestibule in the U.S. Capitol, which survive in good condition.